fssa-batch3/hemanath.muralikrishnan__web_project/README.md

 ### Add product/item to wishlist[Completed]
-- Scenario 1: Successfully add product/item to wishlist
+- Scenario 1: Successfully add product/item to wishlist.
     - Steps:
         1. Log in as a buyer.
         2. Navigate to the product listing page.